Ellenorwang/Pet/README-Myron.md

     - had to create a signal as to why they were being sent back.
       a. added a redirecting text.
       b. added a different signup page to indicate that the user needs to be logged in before viewing.
+      c. converted the code in the auth() documentation to jsx because the documentation is for TS.
+      d. redirectToSignIn() doesnt work for jsx so the fix this we use router instead
     - to solve [theSecondProblem]

 ## DEPENDENCIES